cypherics/stitchNsplit/README.md

 - [ ] Compute Mesh with just extent i.e without pixel resolution information
 - [ ] Stitch Geo Referenced Images
+- [ ] Calculate the Window Position of the Computed Grid
 - [ ] Add Check to see incoming coordinates are EPSG:26910

 ### NOTE